copsTvFan/cops-episode-guide/guide.md

   listen outside.
 They told him 3 times to back off and he gets tased, cuffed, his head is bloody and he pisses himself.
 He claims he's 75% deaf in one ear.
   David wanted his hat back so he pounded him.
-- Pierce County WA -- Lakewood (1:12 PM Warrant Briefing) Officer Joe Kolp is told the guy has a $50,000 warrant for assault and needs to be served with a 3 man team.
+- Pierce County, WA -- Lakewood (1:12 PM Warrant Briefing) Officer Joe Kolp is told the guy has a $50,000 warrant for assault and needs to be served with a 3 man team.
 The guy has a gun and has fought with police in the past.
 They go to a bar and find him.
 He's a tiny, wiry black guy and when they go to